henriettearch/DATA-STRUCTURE-EXAM-223005178-MBABAZI-Henriette/README.md

--cout << "Name: " << name << endl; : this one will help to display name as it is inside the quotation marks, name you entered and also allow your program to start another line by that endl, -cout << "Age: " << age << endl;: this one will help to display age as it is inside the quotation marks, age you entered and also allow your program to start another line by that endl, -cout << "Price: $" << price << endl; : this one will help to display price as it is inside the quotation marks, price you entered and also allow your program to start another line by that endl, -cout << "Grade: " << grade << endl;: this one will help to display grade as it is inside the quotation marks, grade you entered and also allow your program to start another line by that endl,
+-cout << "Name: " << name << endl; : this one will help to display name as it is inside the quotation marks, name you entered and also allow your program to start another line by that endl, -cout << "Age: " << age << endl;: this one will help to display age as it is inside the quotation marks, age you entered and also allow your program to start another line by that endl, -cout << "Price: $" << price << endl; : this one will help to display price as it is inside the quotation marks, price you entered and also allow your program to start another line by that endl, -cout << "Grade: " << grade << endl;: this one will help to display grade as it is inside the quotation marks, grade you entered and also allow your program to start another line by that endl, -return0; : helps us to check if the programs executed successfully, -{} : these braces are used to help us call the function without using function calls,

--return0; : helps us to check if the programs executed successfully, -{} : these braces are used to help us call the function without using function calls,
+For example three: the new thing there is cin >> this is used to initialise when you didn't initialise at the decralation